Skip to Content

 At Revelstoke Mountain Resort, they also have a gondola ride up to the top of the resort to give you an amazing view.
 Make sure to take both gondolas to see a panoramic view of the valley – it’s incredible!

-Where to stay in Revelstoke:
+Where to stay in Revelstoke

 Stoke Hotel is a very good budget option that includes breakfast.
 It’s located right in town and has really good reviews!

-Related read: Check out the best places to stay in Revelstoke.
+For more ideas check our guide to the best places to stay in Revelstoke.

 2. Mount Revelstoke National Park